bsaintjo/pod5-rs/README.md

 ## Why not use this

 - You aren't familiar with details of POD5 data format
   - For example, in the above example, data from the same read is split across multiple rows.
-If you want to iterate over the signal data for each read, you will need to use additional Dataframe methods like polars, roughly `.groupby(["read_id"]).agg([col("samples").sum(), col("minknow.vbz").explode()])` to an aggregated DataFrame.
+If you want to iterate over the signal data for each read, you will need to use additional Dataframe methods like polars, roughly `.groupby(["read_id"]).agg([col("samples").sum(), col("signal").explode()])` to an aggregated DataFrame.
   - To know what data you are want, you need to know which table contains your data and what the is the name of the column(s) you are interested in.
 For more documentation on what information each table, check the [TOML files here](https://github.com/nanoporetech/pod5-file-format/tree/master/docs/tables) for column names, data types, and documentation.
   - Common columns:
-    - Signal data: SignalTable minknow.vbz
+    - Signal data: SignalTable signal
     - Read ID: read_id in each table
 - You need to integrate data across multiple tables
   - For storage efficiency, certain information is split into different POD5 tables.
 To combine these tables you need to intersect the two tables based on some index.
 For example, if you want to filter reads based on the end reason, you need to pull that information from the ReadTable, then